fjadidi2001/PythonLearning/clean_code.md

    - In the **bad example**, there is inconsistent spacing around the comparison operator in `if x > 0:`.
    - The **good example** maintains consistent spacing, which improves readability.

-### Conclusion
-Using consistent indentation (typically 4 spaces per level in Python) and maintaining proper spacing around operators and after commas makes the code more readable and less prone to syntax errors.
-It's essential to adhere to these conventions for clarity and maintainability in your code.

 ### 8. **Follow the DRY Principle (Don't Repeat Yourself)**
    - Avoid redundant code by encapsulating repeated logic into functions or classes.